natmasslove/aws_howto/hands_dirty/timestream_samples/README.md

 - if X is within Z_DAYS interval (i.e Z_DAYS * 24) - success
 - older than Z_DAYS - record rejected (actually, to be rejected the record has to be Z_DAYS + 1 days old as experiment proves.
 But you've got the idea :) )

+### 04. Common attributes

+In this script we provide a snippet on how to work with attributes which contains the same value for all records we are going to write.
+We can declare these common attributes and pass it just once, not for each record.